 Step-by-Step Instructions for Test Day

-- Once you have logged in to your ProctorU account, select “Start Session.”
+- Once you have logged into your ProctorU account, click “Start Session.”

-- You will be guided through (1) a system check, to make sure your computer meets the requirements to test, and (2) a verification of your identity, in which both your face and your government ID will be photographed.
+- You will be guided through (1) a system check, to make sure your computer meets the requirements, and (2) a verification of your identity, in which both your face and your Norther American government ID or international passport will be photographed.

 - The system will guide you to download and install the ProctorU Logmeinrescue applet on your machine.
 If your computer has very restrictive settings for downloading/installing software, you may need to adjust them to allow this step to occur.
 Please note that ProctorU’s live proctoring software is only compatible with Microsoft or Mac OS on laptops or desktops.
 Chromebooks, Linux, and tablets, other than those provided by LSAC, are not compatible.
 Are you using a work or school computer?
 You will need administrator rights to download the required software on test day.
 If you do not have administrator rights, you will need to use another computer.

-- Once you have completed these preliminary steps, the proctor will request that you select “Begin Exam,” which will launch the LSAC LawHub testing interface.
+- Once you have completed these preliminary steps, the proctor will request that you click “Begin Exam,” which will launch the LSAC LawHub testing interface.

 - At this point, the proctor will enter a password indicating you have completed all the required steps, which will activate an LSAT start button on your screen.